 the change from fixed to floating exchange rate was called the World

 Oil Crisis.
-This "spin", shifting the blame to oil prices, was accepted because the recession coincided
+This "spin", shifting the blame to OPEC, was accepted because the recession coincided

-with a period of high oil prices.
+with the OPEC decision to raise prices.
 However, while oil prices were

 high, they were not responsible for the recession.
 The

-recession had started before the oil price increased.
+recession had started before OPEC raised oil prices.

 Also, world trade

 did not recover when oil prices fell.
 Oil prices have